 In 1931 Congregation Zemach Zedeck together with Congregations Bnei Isaac, Beth Jacob and Beth Abraham of Oakland created “The Board of Kashruth of the United Congregations of Oakland and the Bay Cities“.
 The Kosher bill passed the legislature in July 1931 in an effort to assist in regulation the sale of Kosher meat and food.

 In 1958 Rabbi Bear Garfinkle passed away.
-In the early 1960s The Lubavitcher Rebbe sent Rabbi Chaim Drizin to open a Chabad house in Berkeley serving as the Chabad headquarters in the Bay Area.
+In the early 1970s The Lubavitcher Rebbe sent Rabbi Chaim and Leah Drizin to open a Chabad house in Berkeley serving as the Chabad headquarters in the Bay Area.

 Chabad has continued to operate in Oakland and in it’s various synagogues and Talmud Torahs through 2000.